prehensile/polly-s3/README.md

 ## Overview

-__polly-s3__ is a node.js module which renders text-to-speech using AWS Polly and saves it in an S3 bucket.
+__polly-s3__ is a node.js module which renders text-to-speech using [AWS Polly](https://aws.amazon.com/polly/) and saves it to an audio file in an S3 bucket.

 You can use this module to render Polly speech on-the-fly for use in voice applications.
 If the S3 bucket has a public access policy, the rendered speech will be available at an HTTPS URL, suitable for use in an Alexa skill.

+So far it has mostly been used in AWS Lambda functions - an understanding of how to run code in an AWS context will come in handy while using this module.

 ## Install